 Convicting criminals for their violent crimes is certainly an effective way of holding them accountable for their actions.
 Sometimes, however, the actual victims of those crimes become abstract concepts, props that prosecutors use at trial for the purpose of putting criminals behind bars.
 Holding people accountable for the crimes they commit is an integral part of the justice system in America; however, it is just as important to help the victims of those crimes heal and get their lives back on track.

 Suffering harm due to the intentional acts of another is a traumatizing experience in and of itself.
 Often times, victims have to testify at criminal trials in front of and against their attackers.
 Trying to stay current with medical bills, heal from injuries, whilst being wrapped up in criminal proceedings is overwhelming and more stress than most people can bear.
-The Law Offices of Prosper Shaked are here to give you peace of mind by fighting to make sure that you are justly compensated for your injuries.
+Prosper Shaked Accident Injury Attorneys PA are here to give you peace of mind by fighting to make sure that you are justly compensated for your injuries.

 Elements of Assault and Battery

 Many people who are unfamiliar with our legal system do not realize that the United States has two bodies of law: criminal and civil.
 Criminal law addresses behavior that is considered a crime against the public or the state, even if the victim is an individual.
 Judges convict people of crimes in criminal courts of law to punish them for their actions and to deter others from committing similar acts in the future.
 Civil courts address behavior practices that are considered to be offenses against individuals or corporations.
 People are held liable in civil court so that their victims may be compensated for harm suffered due to the negligent or intentional acts of defendants.
 Wrongful actions in criminal cases are called crimes and, in civil cases are called torts.

 Two of the most common intentional torts are assault and battery.
 The elements of assault are as follows: